pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/wildcards.hbs.md

 You can use wildcard certificates, but Tanzu Application Platform does not offer support.

-Wildcard certificate requires component-level configuration.
-See [inventory](./inventory.hbs.md) to understand which components support wildcards and where to find documentation.
+Wildcard certificates require component-level configuration.
+For more information about which components support wildcards, see [Inventory](./inventory.hbs.md).

 When using wildcard certificates the approach differs between components that have a fixed set of ingress endpoints and those that have